 Okay, that's not too fair, the people behind "Once and Again", "My So-Called Life" and "Thirtysomething" were not then, or now on the fringes of the entertainment world, which is probably why this little side-project got on the air.
 If you think Joseph Gordon-Levitt is being really inventive with his HITRECORD.com then you probably don't remember this.
 "Quarterlife", was the first webseries that found it's way to network television.
 It didn't last long, only one episode aired on NBC to dismal ratings, and the other five episodes of the series were quickly run-off and dismissed on Bravo.
 Before that, the show, well technically you could call it a MySpace series, yes, MySpace. but actually, the show was based around it's own website, and like Youtube is now, it was supposed to be a community for people to publish and produce their own work, especially young people, who, the idea was to get together and share their work and essentially connect with each other.
-(And I might or might have posted one of my earliest short screenplays on their now-defunct website.
+(And I might or might not have posted one of my earliest short screenplays on their now-defunct website.
 Whew!)
 Was it the greatest show of all-time, no, and the people behind it, Marshall Hershkowitz and Edward Zwick have done better, but it gets a bad rap.
 For what it was, it was a pretty smart and revolutionary show.
-I mean, yeah, if you're say, somebody who can't stand the pretentiousness of the 20-somethings in like "Rent" or something, then yeah, you'll get annoyed at it, but I can't say it was bad enough to pan.
+I mean, yeah, if you're say, somebody who can't stand the pretentiousness of the 20-somethings in like "Rent" or something, then yeah, you'll get annoyed at it, but I can't say it wasn't bad enough to pan.
 And there was some talented actors on the show, Elizabeth Tulloch's on "Grimm", David Walton's had some bad breaks with some other good shows, hell, Majandra Delfino had success with "Roswell" before "Quarterlife", this was probably the biggest and more professional production ever made specifically for the internet at the time, and fact that it made it to television was revolutionary.
 A few other shows have pulled that off since, although mostly from big names already, like Lisa Kudrow's pet project "Web Therapy" ,making it's way to Showtime, but you can argue that "Quarterlife" was the first instruction book on how to do it.
 You can thank this show, for "Broad City" and "Crazy Ex-Girlfriend" among others.
 Not to mention this started the idea that internet series can be as viable as television itself.
 "Quarterlife" might not have been on television long, but the fact that it made it on, is the precedent and in many ways, television has not been the same since.
 Good luck trying to find it if you're interested, even the Youtube page, with no updates in nine years, is only available outside the U.S. Honestly, It was pretty good, I wish it lasted more than six episodes.

 I was gonna find an excuse to skip this one, but...- if you don't realize just how big this is, and this show in particular is on television, then I don't know what to tell you, except eh...
 ARE YOU READY FOR SOME FOOTBALL!!!!!!!!!!!!!!!!